 It’s a classic tale of a small-town beauty queen falling for a dangerous drifter.

 (Kim Novak and William Holden played the leads in the 1955 film).

-This is my first real acting gig.
-I’ve worked on a few independent films where I lugged cables and props and furniture around and even set my own lighting.
+Picnic is my first real acting gig.
+I’ve worked on a few independent films; where I lugged cables and props and furniture around, and even set my own lighting.